Why do varicose veins come back?

 Inadequate or Incomplete Treatment

 Inadequate or Incomplete Treatment is another reason that can lead to the recurrence of varicose veins.
 If the incorrect treating technique is applied to the veins, the problem veins may not only recur but also create more and more varicose through the thighs and leg.
 Overlooking pelvic veins, perforators, Lymph Node Venous Networks, Intramuscular Venous Malformations and Persistent Embryonic Veins can result in both a continuation and worsening of the vein problem.
 In the past, Neovascularisation was blamed for many of the recurrent primitive veins in the groin and pelvis.
-Over time , we have discovered through improvements in Duplex Ultrasound Technique, that these veins were always there in some individuals but have just been exacerbated by an inadequate treatment.
+Over time , we have discovered through improvements in Duplex Ultrasound technique, that these veins were always there in some individuals but have just been exacerbated by an inadequate treatment.

 How should recurring varicose veins be treated?